 Johne's disease is caused by a bacterium (Mycobacterium paratuberculosis) that infects the intestinal tract of ruminants.
 Cattle are usually infected as calves but do not show clinical signs until three or more years of age.
 The disease develops slowly and eventually kills the infected animal.
 There is no effective treatment.
 Cattle with advanced Johne's disease have chronic diarrhea and continually lose weight despite having good appetites.
 For more information see our Johne's Disease web page.

 Rabies is a viral disease affecting all mammals that is invariably fatal if not treated.
 Cases are diagnosed in livestock, as well as in dogs, cats, and wildlife.
-CDFA, along with the California Department of Health Services, monitors cases in livestock.
-For more information see the Department of Health Services Center for Disease Control web page.
+CDFA, along with the California Department of Public Health, monitors cases in livestock.
+For more information, see the CDPH Rabies Surveillance and Prevention web page and the CDC Rabies page.

 Screwworms are fly larvae (maggots) that feed on living flesh.
 These parasites can infect any warm-blooded animal.
 Screwworms enter wounds as small as an insect bite and feed on living tissue in the area.
 If untreated, screwworm infestations can be fatal.
 In the US, Screwworm is a Foreign Animal Disease reportable within 24 hours of diagnosis.
 Screwworms have most recently entered the U.S. in dogs that have been imported from areas of the world where the flies are endemic.
 Screwworm Fact Sheet